bsfchinese/bsfchinese.github.io/acts/notes11_eng.md

 + Unbelieving Jews turned Gentiles against them.
 + They stayed a long time to encourage new converts.
 + The entire city divided between those who supported and opposed Jesus Christ and His messengers.
 + The missionaries wisely fled their enemies’ murderous plot.
-17
+(When to flee: [Matthew 10:16, 23](https://www.biblegateway.com/quicksearch/?quicksearch=Matthew+10%3A16,+23&qs_version=CUVMPT))

 **Mission in Lystra – Acts 14:8-20**

 Unlike Iconium, Luke reports very few Jews and no synagogue in Lystra.
 The Gentiles spoke some Greek, but mostly “the speech of Lycaonia,” unknown to the missionaries.
 This is where Paul connected with Timothy and his family.
-18
+(Paul meets Timothy: [Acts 16:1-3](https://www.biblegateway.com/quicksearch/?quicksearch=Acts+16%3A1-3&qs_version=CUVMPT))

 **The healing of the disabled man – 14:8-10**

 Peter had spoken by the Holy Spirit to heal the lame man in Jerusalem.
-19 Now Paul commanded a man crippled from birth to stand.
+(Lame man: [Acts 3](https://www.biblegateway.com/quicksearch/?quicksearch=Acts+3&qs_version=CUVMPT)) Now Paul commanded a man crippled from birth to stand.
 As he believed and obeyed, he miraculously received God’s healing.

 **The attempt to worship the apostles – 14:11-14**